idelvalle/Essential_math_for_ML/README.md

-This repository contains the jupyter notebooks for the edx course **Essential Math for Machine Learning: Python Edition**
+This repository contains the jupyter notebooks for the edx course **"Essential Math for Machine Learning: Python Edition"**